coderefinery/research-software-engineering/content/documentation.md

 ## Exercises

-:::{exercise} Documentation-1: Improve the README of your project
+:::{exercise} Exercise Documentation-1: Improve the README of your project

 In this exercise we will try to add a README to your project.
 If you have one already, we will try to improve it by following the checklist (above).